ShopKeep VS Square: Which POS Is Better For Your Specialty Shop Or Cafe?

 However, it’s worth noting that Square for Retail, one of the company’s premium iPad POS systems, does support item costs, COGS reporting, and a supplier database, as well as purchase order management (not available in ShopKeep).
 Read our full review of Square for Retail for a closer look at the advanced features.

-Square’s loyalty program is an add-on that is highly customizable and allows you to set your own perks, including how you name them.
+Square’s loyalty program is an add-on that is also highly customizable and allows you to set your own perks, including how you name them.
 Pricing is based on usage, and the whole program syncs with the rest of Square’s products.
 It also integrates with Square’s marketing, another monthly add-on.

 ShopKeep’s POS app is well designed and intuitive.
 I’m far more familiar with entry-level mobile POS systems than I am with their full-featured iPad cousins, but ShopKeep felt easy to me.
 The only surprise, as I said above, was that buttons for merchandise don’t auto-populate when you create an item in your inventory.
 Instead, ShopKeep requires you to set up all of your buttons yourself.
 It’s not difficult, but you may want to put some thought into how to lay out the buttons before you start the process.